-GCC is in compliance with S2248 Section 103.
-All covered individuals entitled to educational assistance under chapter 31, Vocational Rehabilitation and Employment, or chapter 33, Post-9/11 GI Bill® benefits or the National Guard Welcome Home Bill will not be penalized in any way including assessment of late fees or denial of access to any offices, departments or services due to delayed disbursement of VA funding.
-All covered individuals will not be prevented from registering for future courses due to delayed reimbursement from the VA up to 90 days from the date the student was certified and the VA was billed.
-If the covered individual is rated at less than 100% with the VA, they are responsible for paying their portion of their bill and nonpayment may lead to consequences such as their bill being sent to collections.
+GCC complies with S2248 Section 103.
+All covered individuals entitled to educational assistance under Chapter 31, Veteran Readiness and Employment, Chapter 33, Post-9/11 GI Bill® benefits or the Massachusetts National Guard Tuition Waiver and Federal Tuition Assistance Program will not be penalized in any way, including assessment of late fees or denial of access to any offices, departments or services due to delayed disbursement of VA funding.